hossamzee/geoqassim/readme.md

 - Do the editing pages.
 - Snippet of news should be by words not letters.
 - Handle no rows in many pages.
+- Make a photo that consists of combined photos for each album (in an alternative way).

 # Future Imporvements
 - Google Analytics implementing.